 Advanced Placement is a program of college-level courses and examinations, administered by the College Entrance Examination Board in New York, with a Canadian office in Kelowna, BC.
-Unless stated otherwise, TRU-OL requires that students have a minimum grade of 3.0 in the Advanced Placement program to receive transfer credit.
+Transfer credit granted for approved subjects passed with a grade of 4 or higher.

 The International Baccalaureate program, sponsored by a Swiss foundation in Geneva, is a comprehensive curriculum, including languages, science, mathematics and humanities.
-Unless stated otherwise, Open Learning requires that students have a minimum grade of 4.0 in the International Baccalaureate program to receive transfer credit.
+Transfer credit granted for higher level courses passed with a grade of 5 or higher.